-So if one of these messages show up on your iPhone screen, your Apple ID is disabled.
-Even if you know the correct Apple ID or password you won’t be able to login to your account.
+So if one of these messages shows up on your iPhone screen, your Apple ID is disabled.
+Even if you know the correct Apple ID or password you won’t be able to log in to your account.

 How Do I Fix My Disabled Apple ID?

 The easiest way to fix this problem is to go to Apple’s special page called iForgot to regain access to your account when you forget your password.
 Go ahead enter your Apple ID email, then follow along with the prompts to unlock your account.

 This is a relatively simple process.
 Apple will ask for the phone number that you use with the disabled Apple ID.
 Look out for a notification to one of your trusted devices so you can unlock your Apple ID there.

 If you’ve used two-factor authentication as an additional security measure to your account, the process is slightly different.
 To unlock your disabled Apple ID, Apple will send the recovery code to the trusted device you designated when you originally set up two-factor authentication.

 If you unsuccessfully attempt to unlock your account too many times, you will have to wait a full day until you can try again.

 If you’re truly the owner of the Apple ID you should be able to unlock it by now.
 But unfortunately, things can go south, and if this is the case you may need to call Apple support at 800-APL-CARE (800-275-2273) or chat with an Apple specialist.

 You should note to never use third-party websites to unlock your Apple ID because you can get scammed.
 Only call the official Apple Support phone lines for assistance from Apple.